cronica-it/preview/website/blog/2023-hancu-mesaj-jsq-rose95/index.md

 at Berkeley Computer Systems Group) talks about BSD (Berkeley Software Distributions) or even AT&T Bell Labs CSRG talks about Research UNIX.
-No marketing, no sales, no support, but technical quality and even binary compatibility (with SCO UNIX).
-"I will make no promises and I will set no dates."
+No marketing, no sales, no support, but technical quality and even binary compatibility (with SCO UNIX).  „I will make no promises and I will set no dates.”
 He also works in a small team of about 10 or 20 people doing the core kernel work, plus perhaps as many as 100 people writing device drivers, and thousands more developing applications such as gcc.
 Like BSD before it, Linux is a prime example of using the Internet to support a large software development project.

-More than slightly tongue in cheek, Linus also remarked: "In 1997 we'll probably have about 50 million users, and Bill Gates can kiss my ass.
-In 1998, the average dog will be running Linux."
+More than slightly tongue in cheek, Linus also remarked: „In 1997 we'll probably have about 50 million users, and Bill Gates can kiss my ass.
+In 1998, the average dog will be running Linux.”
 How does Linus organize such a popular system, while giving it away and deriving no profit from it?
 He's a lecturer at the University of Helsinki.
 In addition to some teaching, his research